JunoLab/Weave.jl/README.md

-You can write your documentation and code in input document using Noweb, Markdown, Script syntax and use `weave` function to execute to document to capture results and figures.
+You can write your documentation and code in input document using Noweb, Markdown, Script syntax and use `weave` function to execute to document to capture results and figures. **Weave will support Julia 1.0 as soon as all dependencies are up to date, use 0.7 for now**

 **Current features**

 * Noweb, markdown or script syntax for input documents.
 * Execute code as terminal or "script" chunks.
-* Capture Plots, Gadfly and PyPlot figures.
+* Capture Plots.jl figures *(or Gadfly and PyPlot on julia 0.6)*.
 * Supports LaTex, Pandoc, Github markdown, MultiMarkdown, Asciidoc and reStructuredText output
 * Publish markdown directly to html and pdf using Julia or Pandoc markdown.
 * Simple caching of results
 * Convert to and from IJulia notebooks

 **Citing Weave:** *Pastell, Matti.
 2017.
 Weave.jl: Scientific Reports Using Julia.
 The Journal of Open Source Software. http://dx.doi.org/10.21105/joss.00204*